open-source-tabletop/cadence-wargame-system/modules/scraplands-showdown/scraplands-showdown.md

 Scraplands Showdown is best played on a 3ft x 3ft or similar sized area.

 The models in Scraplands represent ramshackle vehicles with makeshift weapons and armour.
-These models should be around the 1:64 scale similar to die cast model cars.
-These models are referred to throughout this module as cars.
+Models be around the 1:64 scale similar to die cast model cars are the best scale for this game.
+These models are referred to throughout this module as **cars**.

+### Car Movement